wynfred/ngx-masonry/README.md

 This updated version is also compatible with Angular Universal server side rendering (SSR)

-**If I have the time I will look into further improvements, but please do not expect support as I don't have the time for that**.

 [![npm version](https://badge.fury.io/js/ngx-masonry.svg)](https://www.npmjs.com/package/ngx-masonry)

 ## Installation

-`npm install ngx-masonry --save`
+`npm install ngx-masonry masonry-layout --save`

 If you're using SystemJS add `ngx-masonry` and `masonry-layout` to your configuration: